ethangraham2001/ba5-summaries/markdown/com301-final.md

 tampering is to replicate objects - after the operation has happened we can sanitize or upgrade the replica

+### Biba Axioms And Integrity Hierarchy

+We define a hierarchy of integrity levels

+- High Integrity: critical and sensitive information
+- Medium Integrity: Less sensitive, but still important for proper functioning of the system
+- Low Integrity: Least trusted level.
+Contains information that is considered public

+There are two main axioms that are followed.

+***Simple Integrity Axiom:*** A subject with a given integrity level should not write to any object at a lower level than its own.

+***Star Integrity Axiom:*** A subject with a given integrity level should not write to data at a higher level than its own.

 ## Sanitization

 The process of taking moving a low integrity object to high integrity.